Regardless of biomarker status

 cPlease see NCCN Guidelines for patient selection criteria.

-ASCO-CAP, American Society of Clinical Oncology-College of American Pathologists; CRC, colorectal cancer; HER2, human epidermal growth factor receptor 2; IHC, immunohistochemistry; NCCN, National Comprehensive Cancer Network® (NCCN®); NSCLC, non-small cell lung cancer.
+ASCO-CAP, American Society of Clinical Oncology-College of American Pathologists; CRC, colorectal cancer; ERBB2, erb-b2 receptor tyrosine kinase 2; FISH, fluorescence in situ hybridization; HER2, human epidermal growth factor receptor 2; IHC, immunohistochemistry; NCCN, National Comprehensive Cancer Network® (NCCN®); NGS, next-generation sequencing; NSCLC, non-small cell lung cancer; SEER, Surveillance, Epidemiology, and End Results Program.

 WARNING: INTERSTITIAL LUNG DISEASE and EMBRYO-FETAL TOXICITY